ralvares/workshop-spawner/README.md

 Workshop Terminal/Dashboard Spawner
 ===================================

+This Projet is based on the old - https://github.com/openshift-homeroom/workshop-dashboard/.

+*It is a working in progress and does not contain all the packages from the old one - !be warned!*

 This repository contains an application spawner for deploying a containerised user environment in OpenShift, for the purposes of supporting workshops using OpenShift.

 The environment created for each user is pre-populated with OpenShift and Kubernetes command line clients, along with development tools for Java, Node.js and Python.
 Access to the user environment is provided via an interactive terminal delivered to the user via their web browser.